Skip to content

 If only one of means or stds is provided for input or target,

-or if each pair has mismatched lengths.
+or if paired lists have mismatched lengths.

 """